Twelve words that control everything

 | Public Key | Derives your address | Safe to share |

 The math only works in one direction.
 You can derive a public key from a private key, but you can't reverse it.
-That's what makes the system secure.
-It's also why losing your mnemonic is permanent—there's no "forgot password" option when the math itself is the lock.
+That's what makes the system secure — and why losing your mnemonic is permanent.
+There's no "forgot password" option when the math itself is the lock.

 This is the only thing you need to back up.
-Everything else can be regenerated from it.
+Everything else regenerates from it.

-Some wallets now offer iCloud backup or email login instead.
-More convenient.
-Also means you're trusting Apple or Google with your keys.
+Some wallets now offer iCloud backup or email login.
+More convenient — but it means trusting Apple or Google with your keys.

-BIP-39 (Bitcoin Improvement Proposal 39) standardized how this works.
-Ethereum, Solana, and most other blockchains use the same standard.
+BIP-39 (Bitcoin Improvement Proposal 39) standardized how mnemonic phrases work.
+Ethereum, Solana, and most other blockchains adopted the same standard.

 | Step | What Happens |